fabzo/kraken/README.md

     }
 }
 ```
-In order to ensure that your environment is always available when running integration tests you can create a super class that takes care of starting the environment.
+In order to ensure that your environment is always available when running integration tests you can create an abstract class that takes care of starting the environment.
 It will create the environment, start it and retrieve the mariadb ip and port to set as system propertries.
 ```java
 public class AbstractIntegrationTests {
     private static final String MYSQL_PORT = "mysqlport";